Because we all have our worksheet quirks

 If someone gives you an Excel file and you prefer the data to be displayed in a different arrangement, you can easily turn columns into rows and rows into columns using Excel’s built in Transpose function.
-Use the example below to learn how.
+There are basically two ways to transpose data in Excel: by copying and pasting or by using the transpose function.
+Even though both will transpose your data, they work differently, which I will explain below.

 Suppose someone gives you an Excel file with the data arranged into columns and you prefer the data to be in rows.